 - Use the Zoom H4N as a separate recorder and synch your video and audio tracks, or record your video and audio simultaneously to the same file (depending on which video equipment you are using).

-- Easily attach to a camera tripod (the zoom has a threaded tripod mount) or to a mic stand using a suitable adapter.
+- Easily attach to a camera tripod (the zoom has a threaded tripod mount) or to a mic stand using the Zoom tripod to mic stand adapter.

 4. The Audio Interface Solution For Recording Professional Video Sound Tracks